 The spa offers a full complement of treatments, including facials, massages, and some medi-spa treatments.
 Beauty salon services are also available, as is a thermal spa.

-There is no large camera shop, just a few offerings there.
-And although we did find a shop for men’s clothing, we never found a similar shop for women, other than the branded item shop.
+There is no large camera shop; there are just a few offerings.
+And although we did find a shop for men’s clothing, we never found a similar shop for women other than the branded item shop.
 If you forget your bathing suit, you are out of luck.

 Wonder of the Seas will sail from Barcelona and Rome starting in May of 2022.
 She will return to Port Canaveral in November of 2022 to cruise to the Caribbean.